ForomePlatform/anfisa/doc/user/analysis_examples.rst

 Analysis examples
 *****************

-Here a couple of examples of variation analysis using AnFiSA capabilities.
+Here is a couple of examples of variation analysis using AnFiSA capabilities.

 At the time of AnFiSA publication
 (`AnFiSA: An open-source computational platform for the analysis